kamicane/elements/doc/elements.md

 ### Parameters

-1. text - (*string*) if the `text` parameter is set, it will set the text, otherwise it will return the current text.
+1. text - (*string*) If the `text` parameter is set, it will set the text in the element, otherwise it will return the current text in the element.

 ### Examples